Ping Tom Memorial Park: History

 In 1962, construction preparations for the Dan Ryan Expressway necessitated the demolition of Hardin Square and Stanford Parks, the only two public parks that serviced the Chinatown community.
 In the mid-1970s, a small, 1/3 acre park was developed on a strip of land between 26th Street and the Stevenson Expressway; the Chicago Park District purchased the park in 1977 and named it Sun Yat-sen Playlot Park.
-However, in a 1992 study, 75 percent of Chinatown's community leaders and 49 percent of business leaders felt that "the lack of open space in the Chinatown area is one of the most serious problems faclng the community", and both groups ranked it first among 15 community issues, including crime, education, housing, and employment.
+However, in a 1992 study, 75 percent of Chinatown's community leaders and 49 percent of business leaders felt that "the lack of open space in the Chinatown area is one of the most serious problems facing the community", and both groups ranked it first among 15 community issues, including crime, education, housing, and employment.
 Community efforts to construct a larger park were impeded both a lack of funds and the absence of any suitable site.

 After fighting for decades for the construction of a new park in Chinatown, civic leader Ping Tom formed the Chinese American Development Corporation (CADC), a private real estate firm, in 1984.
 Five years later, the firm purchased a former 32 acre Santa Fe rail yard and began construction on Chinatown Square, a $100 million residential and commercial development project.
 However, the 6 acre area along the Chicago River was left untouched.
 The Chinatown community then formed the Chinatown Riverside Park Advisory Council to work with the Chicago Park District to assess the possibility of developing the remaining area into a public park.
 With the support of Park District Commissioner Raymond Lee, the Park District approved the proposal to purchase the land, along with an additional 6 acre that extended along the river northward to 16th Street in 1991.

 Tom died of pancreatic cancer in July 1995—three years before construction of the park began.
 During a Chinatown Chamber of Commerce meeting held in March 1998, the Riverside Park Advisory Council suggested renaming the park in honor of Ping Tom, the driving force behind its creation.
 The request was approved on August 3, 1998, and the park was renamed Ping Tom Memorial Park.
 The park was dedicated and officially opened by Chicago Mayor Richard M. Daley during a ceremony on October 2, 1999.
 In 2005, the CADC and friends of the Tom family commissioned sculptor Liao Huilana to create a bronze bust of Ping Tom.
 The bust was dedicated and installed at the park on October 22, 2005.